SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/add-collector-windows-machine-image.md

     When you see the `Finishing installation...` message you can close the command prompt window.
 The installation is complete.

 1. (For Windows hosts launched on Amazon EC2 instances) There can be a delay on Amazon EC2 instances before a Windows host name is provided.
 If you would like the collector to wait for the host name to be available, you can enable a delay during registration.
-To set the delay parameter, add the following to the **collector.properties** file, which is created during installation at **C:\\Program Files\\Sumo Logic Collector\\config\\collector.properties:**
+To set the delay parameter, add the following to the **collector.properties** file, which is created during installation at **C:\\Program Files\\Sumo Logic Collector\\config\\collector.properties**:

     ```bash
     collector.registration.delay.ms = 30000